Best Things to Do in Asuncion, Paraguay (Local Guide 2026)

 Whether you’re interested in history, food, nature, or simply a slower lifestyle, Asuncion delivers a mix of top attractions, local experiences, and off-the-beaten-path activities that are hard to find elsewhere.

-In the late afternoon, locals gather here to walk, cycle, drink tereré, and enjoy the sunset over the Paraguay River.
+The Costanera itself has become one of the city’s most popular public spaces.
+In the evenings and on weekends, locals gather here to walk, cycle, exercise, drink tereré, and watch the sunset over the Paraguay River.
+The atmosphere feels relaxed, social, and authentically local.

 Step Into Paraguay’s History